JonathanWThom/JonathanWThom/README.md

 🍺 I write a lot of code in my off hours too.
 My favorite kind of side project is one that can get to an MVP in a weekend, but that lends itself to endless iteration.
 I would love to collaborate on something small and useful.
 I most recently have been working on a Ruby clone of [Wordle](https://github.com/jonathanwthom/wordle).

 💎 I write Ruby, JavaScript, and Go.
+I'm getting into Kubernetes.

 🌎 You can visit my personal site at [jonathanthom.com](https://jonathanthom.com), but this page is probably a lot more interesting.